Women’s Inclusion in Science, Technology, Engineering & Mathematics

 The Women’s Inclusion in Science, Technology, Engineering & Mathematics (WISTEM) program offers college-bound high school juniors an opportunity to learn about the experiences of women of color in science, technology, engineering, and mathematics (STEM) fields and at HMC as they begin their college search process.

 WISTEM includes a two-night residential component as well as a nine-month online component.
-The program is intended for women in their junior year (or equivalent) of high school, who are U.S. citizens or permanent residents and live in the United States and its territories.
-Young women of color are particularly encouraged to apply for the program as its online component will introduce them to women of color in the STEM professions.
+The program is intended for students in their junior year (or equivalent) of high school, who are U.S. citizens or permanent residents and live in the United States and its territories.
+Both the residential and online components will introduce participants to women of color currently working in STEM fields in addition to preparing participants for college and careers in STEM.

 Participants travel to campus, stay in our residence halls, visit classes and research spaces, participate in workshops, hear from HMC alumnae and much more.
 They also engage in an online program that highlights women STEM professionals and explores college admission and financial aid.
 The WISTEM program is FREE (including overnight accommodations, meals, and transportation to campus).